tasal9/ZamAI/Google-Summer-of-Code.md

 Choose an [existing issue](https://github.com/neovim/neovim/labels/gsoc), or [create a new issue](https://github.com/neovim/neovim/issues/new?template=feature_request.yml).
 In both cases, to propose your solution/design, create a new issue (and link to the existing tracking issue, if any) which outlines your proposal.

+Below are some suggested issues.
+These are starting points.
+After choosing one of these (or a new idea), the next step is to create a new issue that outlines your proposal.
+Your proposal should start with (1) a "Problem" section that describes the problem being solved, followed by (2) your proposed solution to the problem, including implementation details and constraints.

 ## AI primitives

 - Size: 175 hours